-Daclatasvir is an oral therapy taken once a day.
-It can be used in combination with another BMS therapy, asunaprevir, or with sofosbuvir.
+Asunaprevir is an oral therapy that can be used in combination with another BMS therapy, daclatasvir.
 This therapy does not require interferon.
 The length of treatment is 12 weeks which is significantly shorter than older regimens and equivalent to Harvoni and Holkira Pak.
 In clinical trials, the general sustained viral response (SVR) rate after 12 weeks was 80-90% for patients who had failed previous treatment or had never been treated.

 Among the patients responding to our previous surveys, 28% had not yet been treated for hepatitis C with the most common reasons being fear of the side effects associated with current treatment options and the inability to pay the costs of treatment.
 35% had undergone previous treatment but were not able to achieve and maintain a sustained viral response (SVR).
-Both patients who had undergone therapy and those who had not were asked to rank the following factors with regard to a new treatment in order of importance to them: Ease of use; Interferon-free; Affordability; Possible drug interactions; Cure rate; Side effects; Length of treatment.
-The three factors ranked as the top three most important were cure rate, affordability and interferon-free.
+Both patients who had undergone therapy and those who had not were asked to rank the following factors with regard to a new treatment in order of importance to them:

+- Ease of use

+- Interferon-free

+- Affordability

+- Possible drug interactions

+- Cure rate

+- Side effects

+- Length of treatment

+The three factors ranked as the top three most important were cure rate, affordability and interferonfree.